A Select List of Our Authors

 Ruth Kassinger

-Author of PARADISE UNDER GLASS: The Education of an Indoor Gardener (William Morrow).
+Author of the acclaimed book SLIME: How Algae Created Us, Plague Us, and Just Might Save Us (Houghton Mifflin Harcourt); A GARDEN OF MARVELS: How We Discovered that Flowers Have Sex, Leaves Eat Air, and Other Secrets of the Way Plants Work and PARADISE UNDER GLASS: The Education of an Indoor Gardener (William Morrow).
 Kassinger's science and health writing has also appeared in the Washington Post, Chicago Tribune, National Geographic Explorer, Health magazine, Science Weekly, and other publications. author website

 Edward Kohn

-Named a "Top Young Historian" by History News Network, Kohn is the author of HOT TIME IN THE OLD TOWN: The Great Heat Wave of 1896 and the Making of Theodore Roosevelt (Basic Books).
+Named a "Top Young Historian" by History News Network, Kohn is the author of HEIR TO THE EMPIRE CITY: New York and the Making of Theodore Roosevelt and HOT TIME IN THE OLD TOWN: The Great Heat Wave of 1896 and the Making of Theodore Roosevelt (Basic Books).

 Kelly Lambert, PhD

-Professor and Chair of the Psychology Department at Randolph-Macon College, Lambert is the author of THE LAB RAT CHRONICLES (Perigee) and LIFTING DEPRESSION: A Neuroscientist's Hands-On Approach to Activating Your Brain's Healing Power (Basic Books).
+Professor and Chair of the Psychology Department at Randolph-Macon College, Lambert is the author of WELL GROUNDED: The Neurobiology of Rational Decisions and LIFTING DEPRESSION: A Neuroscientist's Hands-On Approach to Activating Your Brain's Healing Power.

 author website